mortonfox/githubtools/README.md

 ### backup\_repos

+Run this script with no argument to backup the authenticated user's repos.
+This mode of operation will back up both public and private repos.

-Run this script with a username as the first argument.
-The script will do the
+Run this script with a username as the first argument to backup that user's public repos.

-following:
+The script will do the following:

 * Create a folder named repos.
 * git clone each of the user's repositories, excluding forks of other repositories.